A Tote Placepot is a renowned race day ritual and Tote’s most popular bet.

 The average dividend is £441 in the past year with Tote+ to a £1 stake.

-Should I Just Bet On the Favourites in Placepot and be Quids in?
+Should I Just Bet on the Favourites in the Placepot and Be Quids in?

-The aim of a tote placepot isn’t to outright win the race, you just need your chosen horse to place.
-So, yes, although it’s very tempting to back the favourite to win or place it’s always good to identify a favourite you think is weak and won’t – and go against them.
-There’s a chance that favourite could fall, run below form or have an unlucky run and this would wipe out a huge part of the competition in the pool and increase the returns.
+The aim of a tote placepot isn’t to outright win the race; you need your chosen horse to place.
+So, yes, although it’s very tempting to back the favourite to win or place, it’s always good to identify a favourite you think is weak and won’t, and go against them.
+There’s a chance that a favourite could fall, run below form or have an unlucky run, and this would wipe out a considerable part of the competition in the pool and increase the returns.

 Is A Placepot Worth It?